Palua/GitEval/README.md

 # GitEval
-Here is the developp branch
+Here is the master branch